Jira Forge Walkthrough

 Other notable features

 - Push External - This feature allows the user to "push" the Jira ticket change request and its objects to an external NetSuite account.
-Pushing to an external NetSuite account save the user's time in creating a change request with the same objects in another NetSuite account.
-Push external can be executed by clicking the "Push External" button, a modal will appear prompting the user to select a NetSuite account that he/she wishes to push the Jira ticket change request.
-NetSuite accounts in the modal selection are the same accounts defined by the user in Netwrix NetSuite TBA Credentials page.
+Pushing to an external NetSuite account saves time when creating a change request with the same objects in another NetSuite account.
+To use Push External, click the Push External button.
+A modal appears to select the NetSuite account to push to.
+NetSuite accounts in the modal are the same accounts defined in the Netwrix NetSuite TBA Credentials page.

-- Settings - The Settings is a drop-down button, allows the user to switch NetSuite accounts to connect to.
+- Settings - The Settings is a dropdown button, allows the user to switch NetSuite accounts to connect to.
 When "Settings" button is clicked, a "Change Account" option is shown.
 When the user clicks "Change Account", the session is disconnected and the connection to a NetSuite account stopped.
 The connection form is then shown to allow the user to connect to another NetSuite account.

-You have successfully finished the step by step Jira Forge Walkthrough!
+You have completed the Jira Forge Walkthrough.

 Next Step: Jira Forge FAQs